qc16/evrynet-node/deploy/testnet/README.md

     $ cp nodekey3 nodes/node_3/data/geth/nodekey
     ```

- 6. Now we will get the address for 3 nodes.
+ 5. Now we will get the address for 3 nodes.
 Using the content of nodekey1,2,3 files (Ex: `node_1/data/geth/nodekey`) as Private Key to get Address of each nodes at [myetherwallet](myetherwallet.com)
- 7. The last step, we need to create new `genesis.json` using the new address of validators.
+ 6. The last step, we need to create new `genesis.json` using the new address of validators.
  Run `puppeth` and full fill data of your chain.
 Using 3 Addresses we just get from 3 Private Keys above.
+ More information on Genesis file can be viewed at [genesis file wiki](https://github.com/Evrynetlabs/evrynet-node/wiki/Genesis-file).
     ```shell script
     ❯ ./puppeth
     +-----------------------------------------------------------+